 - The College has determined that the presence on campus of students officially designated as Sexual Predators/Sexual Offenders would be disruptive to the orderly process of the College’s programs and services and/or would interfere with the rights and privileges of other students.
 In accordance with §1001.64(8), F.S., the College may consider the past actions of any person applying for admission or enrollment and may deny admission or enrollment to an applicant because of misconduct if determined to be in the best interest of the College.

 - The College denies admission/enrollment to students who are officially designated as Sexual Predators/Sexual Offenders.
 If an academic term has already begun at the time the College receives notification of offender status, the student’s admission will be rescinded, and an administrative withdrawal and refund for fees paid for the term in progress will be processed.
 The student may also receive credit for required textbooks purchased for classes from which the student has withdrawn.
 All requests for text book refunds must be received before the end of the term of withdrawal.

-- The admission determination may be appealed to the Vice President for Student Success.
+- The admission determination may be appealed to the Vice President for Student Affairs.
 To submit an appeal the student must send a letter to the Vice President that contains the following: